 As an attorney representing car accident victims with traumatic brain injury, I often tell people that many brain injuries, including concussions, will heal and that many people can definitely go on to lead normal, productive lives.

 Some can’t.
-Unfortunately, there’s an unlucky percentage of people with brain injuries and concussions whose symptoms don’t resolve and who don’t get better.
+Unfortunately, there’s an unlucky percentage of people with a brain injury and a concussion after a car accident whose symptoms don’t resolve and who don’t get better.
 This creates tremendous problems for them functioning in society.
 Closely connected with this is the problem of how many of these people with concussion injuries are treated by many doctors unfamiliar with TBI.
 I’ve previously written about the societal cost of traumatic brain injury when TBI and concussion are not properly diagnosed.

 The key difference between an injury to the brain, and an injury to the body is that brain injury is a process, not an event.
 Dr. Brent Masel makes this point quite clearly in his excellent article on traumatic brain injury.
 In fact, brain injury symptoms can often, get worse, intensify, change and evolve over time into new symptoms for the unlucky person with a brain injury or concussion.